Poker Starting Hands: Play the Odds, Not Just the Cards

 By Starting Hand we mean the two hole cards which are dealt to you at the start of each hand.

-So we combine the position concept with our starting hand concept, to allow us to only play a narrow starting hand selection when out of position and to play a wider range of starting hands when we are in position.
-Therefore the benefit of playing in position makes up for the weaker starting hands we may play.
+So we combine the position concept with our starting hand concept, playing a narrower range out of position and a wider range in position.
+The advantage of acting later helps reduce the risk of playing slightly weaker hands.

 Starting Hand Groups